Physical Therapy Guide to Osteoarthritis of the Knee

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.

 What is Osteoarthritis of Knee?

-Knee osteoarthritis (knee OA) is a progressive disease caused by inflammation and degeneration of the knee joint that worsens over time.
+Knee osteoarthritis is a progressive disease caused by inflammation and degeneration of the knee joint that worsens over time.
 It affects the entire joint, including bone, cartilage, ligaments, and muscles.
 Its progression is influenced by age, body mass index (BMI), bone structure, genetics, muscular strength, and activity level.
 Knee OA also may develop as a secondary condition following a traumatic knee injury.
 Depending on the stage of the disease and whether there are associated injuries or conditions, knee OA can be managed with physical therapy.
 More severe or advanced cases may require surgery.

 How Does It Feel?